apache/couchdb-documentation/src/cluster/sharding.rst

 Now, remove the source shard from the shard map the same way that you added the new target shard to the shard map in step 2.
-Be sure to add the ``["remove", <range>, <source-shard>]`` entry to the end of the changelog as well as modifying both the by_node and by_range sections of the database metadata document.
+Be sure to add the ``["remove", <range>, <source-shard>]`` entry to the end of the changelog as well as modifying both the ``by_node`` and ``by_range`` sections of the database metadata document.

 Remove the shard and secondary index files from the source node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Finally, you can remove the source shard by deleting its file from the
+Finally, you can remove the source shard replica by deleting its file from the
-command line on the source host, along with any view shards:
+command line on the source host, along with any view shard replicas:

 .. code::bash

     $ rm <couch-dir>/data/shards/<range>/<dbname>.<datecode>.couch
     $ rm -r <couch-dir>/data/.shards/<range>/<dbname>.<datecode>*

 Congratulations!
-You have moved a database shard.
+You have moved a database shard replica.
 By adding and removing
-database shards in this way, you can change the cluster's shard layout,
+database shard replicas in this way, you can change the cluster's shard layout,
 also known as a shard map.

 Specifying database placement
 -----------------------------

-Database shards can be configured to live solely on specific nodes using
+You can configure CouchDB to put shard replicas on certain nodes at
-placement rules.
+database creation time using placement rules.

 First, each node must be labeled with a zone attribute.
 This defines
 which zone each node is in.
 You do this by editing the node’s document
-in the ``/nodes`` database, which is accessed through the “back-door”
+in the ``/_nodes`` database, which is accessed through the node-local
-(5986. port.
+port.
 Add a key value pair of the form:

 ::